 "Well, this could be something," she said, pointing to a cloudy image on my left breast.
 "But I can't say for certain.
 The radiologist will take a look and we'll let you know."

-I haven't had a mammogram since I turned thirty, when I had health insurance that covered such things.
+I haven't had a mammogram since I turned thirty, which was sixteen years ago when I had health insurance that covered such things.
 Now, even though I have great independent coverage, I still have a deductible to pay.
 I haven't gotten one sooner because I've been fine...or so I thought.
-I do monthly self-exams and started going to the doctor annually.
+I do monthly self-exams and started going to the doctor annually once I accepted the fact that menopause is right around the corner.
 Last year, she said everything looked good.
-Still, I never banked on incessant breast pain and the fear of what it might mean.
+Still, I never banked on breast pain, discharge, and the fear of what they might mean.

 For the past few years, it's always the left side of my body that’s been a challenge.
 That Baker's cyst behind my left knee after the car accident.
 The left eye that had a spot requiring special testing.
+And now my left breast hurts and is discharging fluid that looks like partially dried milk.
 In metaphysics, the left side represents the past, the mother, the receptive side of who I am and what I want to become.
 It's my body's way of reminding me that I desperately need to let go of the old tapes…the old ways of being.